When it comes to the best Thai food, I have good news and I have bad news.

 Interested in discovering Thai Muslim food?
 Whether within Bangkok food courts (more on those in a second) or in the South (I once walked 2 km in Koh Samui to find some!), this Thai-style chicken biryani has a delicious, delicate flavor, particularly if yours (and the fried onions that top it) is fresh-made!
 Coming back to the question of food courts, my favorite place in Bangkok to enjoy Khaaw Mook Gai is at Terminal 21 Mall, near Asok station.

 Som Tam (ส้มตำ) – Thai-style papaya salad

 If, on the other hand, you’re on the hunt typical Isaan food, there is no more representative dish than spicy Som Tam papaya salad, especially served with khaaw niaw (sticky rice) and gai yang (grilled chicken).
 Not able to travel to Ubon Ratchathani, Udon Thani or any other city in Thailand’s rough-and-tumble northeast?
-You can find this dish on most any street anywhere in the country, and even at many fine Thai restaurants.
+You can find this dish on most any street anywhere in the country—the best som tam in Bangkok is usually at one of these places—and even at many fine Thai restaurants.